toolstack/just-writing-statistics/readme.txt

 === Plugin Name ===
 Contributors: bjplink
-Tags: word count, post, words, widget
-Requires at least: 2.8
+Tags: word count, post, words, widget, shortcode Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 1.2
+Stable tag: 1.3

 WP Word Count is a plugin for WordPress that gives you word count statistics for your blog's posts and pages.